Beacon reef dive site information

 Don’t come to close to the triggerfish, they viciously defend their nests against intruders, including scuba divers and snorkelers.
 A horizontal swim away from the nest site is best when confronted by an angry triggerfish.

 Green turtles and Hawksbill turtles are frequent visitors at Beacon Reef, and even sea snakes as the Banded Sea Krait will occasionally swim around.
 It is a nocturnal snake, rarely seen during the day.
 It requires oxygen to breathe, so breaks the surface at least once every six hours.
 Also during night dives, keep an eye out for shrimps and crabs.

-For those who loves the small stuff, spot for nudibranchs crawling around on the shallow reef.
-They are really remarkable creatures, one of the most colourful on earth.
+For those who love the small stuff, spot for nudibranchs crawling around on the shallow reef.
+They are really remarkable creatures, one of the most colorful on earth.

 Beacon Reef is a diverse reef, with plenty of fish and invertebrates.
 Even snorkelers have plenty to see.

 Visit Similan islands dive site Beacon reef on a Similan islands liveaboard or Similan islands diving day trip.